 The Brechner Freedom of Information Project, led by Director David Cuillier, exists to advance understanding, appreciation and support for freedom of information in the state of Florida, the nation and the world.
 Through education and promotion of freedom of information laws and policies, the Project seeks to foster open government and a participatory democracy.

-The Marion B. Brechner First Amendment Project is a non-profit, non-partisan organization dedicated to current and contemporary issues affecting the First Amendment freedoms of speech, press, thought, assembly and petition.
-The project’s director is Clay Calvert, Brechner Eminent Scholar in Mass Communication.
+The Marion B. Brechner First Amendment Project, led by Brechner Eminent Scholar Jane Bambauer, is a non-profit, non-partisan organization dedicated to current and contemporary issues affecting the First Amendment freedoms of speech, press, thought, assembly and petition.

 The Institute for Public Relations™ is an independent nonprofit organization founded in 1956 and dedicated to the science beneath the art of public relations™.
 It exists to expand and document research-based knowledge in public relations, and to make this knowledge available and useful to practitioners, educators, researchers, and the clients they serve.

 Everything the Institute publishes is available free on its www.instituteforpr.org.